evdcush/Chest/README.rst

 License
 -------
 Except where noted, original written content of the repo is licensed under `CC-BY-NC-ND-4.0`, while any software/code is licensed as `LGPL-3.0`.
-See LICENSE.
+See LICENSE_.

 ..
 Substitutions: